 - (i) Financial assets and liabilities at fair value through profit or loss.
 A financial asset or liability is classified in this category if acquired principally for the purpose of selling.
 Derivatives are also included in this category unless designated as hedges.
 Financial instruments in this category are recognized initially and subsequently at fair value.
 Transaction costs are expensed to income in the statement of operations and comprehensive income (loss).
 Gains and losses arising from changes in fair value are presented in the statement of operations and comprehensive income (loss) within other gains and losses in the period in which they arise.
 Financial assets and liabilities at fair value through profit or loss are classified as current except for the portion expected to be realized beyond twelve months of the balance sheet date, which is classified as non-current.
 The Company has no financial assets in this category.
-The accrued royalty issued in conjunction with promissory notes is treated as a financial liability at fair value through profit or loss. - (ii) Loans and receivables.
+The accrued royalty is treated as a financial liability at fair value through profit or loss.
+At the end of each reporting period, the royalty accrual is recalculated and changes attributable to changes in the timing and amounts of estimated future cash flows are included in interest expense. - (ii) Loans and receivables.
 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 The Company's loans and receivables comprise cash and cash equivalents, restricted cash, and trade and other receivables and are classified as current, except for the portion expected to be realized or paid beyond twelve months of the balance sheet date, which are classified as non-current.
 Loans and receivables are initially recognized at the amount expected to be received less, when material, a discount to reduce the loans and receivables to fair value.
 Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment. - (iii) Financial liabilities at amortized cost.
-Financial liabilities at amortized cost include trade and other payables, , repayable government contributions and the liability portion of convertible debentures.
+Financial liabilities at amortized cost include trade and other payables, repayable government contributions and the liability portion of convertible debentures.
 Trade and other payables are initially recognized at the amount required to be paid less, when material, a discount to reduce the payables to fair value.
 Subsequently, trade and other payables are measured at amortized cost using the effective interest method.
 Repayable government contributions and the convertible debt liability are recognized initially at fair value and subsequently at amortized cost using the effective interest method.
 At the end of each reporting period, interest accretion related to repayable government contributions and the convertible debt and changes in value attributable to changes in the timing of estimated future cash flows are included in interest expense.
-At the end of each reporting period, the royalty accrual is recalculated and changes attributable to changes in the timing and amounts of estimated future cash flows are included in interest expense.
 Financial liabilities are classified as current liabilities if payment is due within twelve months of the balance sheet date.
 Otherwise, they are presented as non-current liabilities.